-The U.S. Department of Justice (DOJ), Office of Justice Programs (OJP), National Institute of Justice (NIJ) is seeking applications for funding to conduct research to identify and characterize the common operational picture (COP) technologies currently in use with law enforcement agencies.
-This program furthers the Department's mission by sponsoring research to provide objective, independent, evidence-based knowledge and tools to meet the challenges of crime and justice, particularly at the State and local levels.
+The U.S. Department of Justice (DOJ), Office of Justice Programs (OJP), National Institute of Justice (NIJ) is seeking applications for research and evaluation on violence against women, and specifically intimate partner and sexual violence.
+This program furthers the Department's mission by encouraging and supporting research, development, and evaluation to improve criminal justice policy and practice in the United States.